scholtzm/vapor/docs/VAPOR.md

 Possible values for `consoleLevel` and `fileLevel`: `verbose`, `debug`, `info`, `warn`, `error` and `none`.

-All config properties are required.
+Only username and password are required.
+See 'misc.js' for defaults.

 **Kind**: instance method of <code>[Vapor](#Vapor)</code>